sheepolata/WorldInConflictSim/README.md

 ### 14/04/2021

+Log event added to communities, so record all local activity.
+Only caravans are logged for now.

 Can display or hide information about current selected community using keyboard input.

 Added a small animation when a caravan arrives to a city.